Transition Tori in the Planar Restricted Elliptic Three Body Problem: Melnikov method

 \section{Melnikov method}

-In the previous section we have shown that the normally hyperbolic manifold with a boundary $\Lambda=B_{R(\mu)}\times S^{1}$ (considered in the extended phase space) of the PRC3BP persists under perturbation to $\Lambda_{e}$ which is a normally hyperbolic invariant manifold with a boundary of the PRE3BP with eccentricity $e.$ What is more, we have shown that $\Lambda_{e}$ contains a Cantor set of two dimensional invariant KAM tori.
+In the previous section we have shown that the normally hyperbolic manifold with a boundary $\Lambda=\left\{ l(r):r\in\lbrack 0,R]\right\} $ (considered in the extended phase space) of the PRC3BP (\ref{eq:He-reduced}) in Hill's coordinates (\ref{eq:PRC3BP-Hill}) persists under perturbation to $\Lambda_{e}$ which is a normally hyperbolic invariant manifold with a boundary of the PRE3BP with eccentricity $e.$ Moreover, we have shown that $\Lambda_{e}$ contains a Cantor set of two dimensional invariant KAM tori.
 In this section we will consider the problem of intersections of the stable and unstable manifolds of such tori.

-It will be convenient for us to parametrize the manifolds $\Lambda$ and $\Lambda_{e}$ using the radius angle coordinates $r,\phi$ of the Lapunov orbits from Section \ref{sec:lap-twist} together with time $t\in S^{1}$.
-For $e=0$ we thus use a natural parametrization of the Lapunov orbits by their Birkhoff normal form coordinates (coordinates obtained from Theorem \ref{th: Twierdzenie Mosera}).
-After the perturbation it will be enough for us to use the fact that the parametrization is smooth (in fact, from the proof of Theorem \ref{th:KAM for L2} we know that it will be $C^{r_{1}}$ with $r_{1}=\alpha/\beta$) and that we can parametrize (see proof of Theorem \ref{th:KAM for L2}) the perturbed libration point $L_{2}$ (which continues to a $2\pi$ periodic orbit) by $r=0.$ We can not assume though that the surviving perturbed KAM tori are parametrized by $r$.
+In this section we shall once again work in the Hill's coordinates (\ref{eq:Hill-coordinates}) and Hamiltonian (\ref{eq:PRE3BP-Hill}).
+It will also be convenient for us to parameterize the manifolds $\Lambda$ and $\Lambda_{e}$ using the radius angle coordinates $r,\varphi$ of the Lyapounov orbits from Section \ref{sec:lap-twist} together with time $t\in S^{1}$.
+For $e=0$ we thus use a natural parameterization of the Lyapounov orbits by their Birkhoff normal form coordinates (coordinates obtained from Theorem \ref{th: Twierdzenie Mosera}).
+After the perturbation it will be enough for us to use the fact that the parametrization is smooth (in fact, from the proof of Theorem \ref{th:KAM for L2} we know that it will be $C^{r_{1}}$ with $r_{1}=\alpha/\beta$) and that we can parametrize (see proof of Theorem \ref{th:KAM for L2}) the perturbed libration point $\bar{L}_{2}^{\mu} =\mu^{-1/3}\left( L_{2}^{\mu}-\left( \mu-1,0,0,\mu-1\right) \right) $ (which continues to a $2\pi$ periodic orbit) by $r=0.$ We can not assume though that the surviving perturbed KAM tori are parameterized by $r$.
 Our parametrization simply follows from the Normally Hyperbolic Invariant Manifold Theorem (see Theorem \ref{th:pert-norm-hyp} and Remarks \ref{rem:pert-norm-hyp}, \ref{rem:pert-norm-hyp-with-manifolds}) without involving the KAM Theorem.